What got cheaper and what got costlier in Nepal's 2083/84 budget

 Customs duty on EVs moves from a peak-power (kW) basis to a value (price) basis, and a new clean-infrastructure investment fee is added at the import point, earmarked for charging stations and battery management.

 What this means in practice depends entirely on the new value-based percentages, which were not in the speech.
-A value basis can make cheaper EVs more affordable and pricier EVs costlier, or the reverse, depending on where the brackets land.
+A value basis can make cheaper EVs more affordable and pricier EVs costlier, or the reverse, depending on where the brackets land — the EV duty-switch post walks through which price bands move and by how much.
 Anyone quoting a confirmed new EV price on budget day is guessing.
 The exact rates are in the Economic Bill 2083, and that is the only place to settle it.

 Items with no confirmed change yet